 You want things to go smooooth on your family vacations with toddlers – you don’t want to be trying to figure out if you want to take the bus, subway, or taxi when you are dealing with kids in a new environment.

 When I plan my trip I like to minimize transportation concerns by staying at a hotel that is central to the area I’m visiting.
 This allows me to walk to most of the destinations I’m interested in.

 Sure it’s a little more expensive, but you’ll also save money on taxi fees and a rental car.
 And it’s a small price to pay for your sanity.

 If you can’t stay central in the city, at the very least it’s a good idea to plan to stay close to public transportation (like a subway station or bus stop).
 Relying on taxis can be tiring and difficult with car seats.

-If your trip is going to require a lot of driving (and therefore lots of car seat need), one thing to consider is investing in an inexpensive, light car seat for travel.
+If your trip is going to require a lot of driving (and therefore lots of car seat demand), one thing to consider is investing in an inexpensive, light car seat for travel.
 The Cosco Scenera NEXT is often recommended for this exact purpose.
 It’s relatively cheap, compact, and is very lightweight.
 Bonus, since it’s convertible it can be used for both rear and forward facing children.

 There you have it!
 Those are some of my important planning tips for how I plan my trip with the family.

 Keep yourself busy and follow these tips for planning family vacations with toddlers so the months leading up to your trip will fly by!
 Before you know it your vacation will be right around the corner and you’ll have to start packing….

 Before you go remember to download my FREE Printable Travel Checklist!